ppdac/makeswap-on-azure-vm-temp-drive/README.md

 * systemctl disable makeswap-on-azure.service`

 # FYI
-Value is hardcoded at 3.3 GB as I happen to use b size VMs, with 4 GB temp drives.
+The swap size vale is hardcoded at 3333M, for no real reason other than I happen to use b size VMs, with 4 GB temp drives.

-You can set your desired size by writing to `/var/local/makeswap-on-zure/swap_size`.
+You can set your desired size by writing to this file`/var/local/makeswap-on-zure/swap_size`.

 For example:
 `sudo su; echo 3600M > /var/local/makeswap-on-zure/swap_size; exit;`